 Driving test ‘show me, tell me’ questions: top tips

-Before you embark on your practical driving test, you’ll be asked some ‘show me, tell me’ questions.
-We reveal all
+Before you begin your practical driving test, you’ll be asked some ‘show me, tell me’ questions.
+We reveal all…

-There’s much more to learning to drive than just mastering the accelerator, brake and clutch or passing the theory test.
-These days, learner drivers are expected to understand the basic workings of a car, and make a series of simple checks to ensure the car they’re driving is reliable, safe and fit for operation on Britain’s roads.
+Learning to drive is so much more than just mastering the accelerator, brake and clutch or passing the theory test.
+These days, learner drivers are expected to demonstrate that they understand the basic workings of a car, as well as make a series of simple checks to ensure the car they’re driving is safe, reliable and fit for use on Britain’s roads.

 Before you set off on the practical part of your driving test, the examiner will ask you a series of questions called the ‘show me, tell me’ questions.
-It’s important to spend a few hours revising ‘show me, tell me’ questions before your practical test to give yourself the best chance of success.
-Luckily, there are only a few questions you could be asked, the answers to which are easy to learn.
+It’s important to spend a few hours revising both ‘show me’ and ‘tell me’ question types before your practical test to give yourself the best chance of success.
+Thankfully, there are only a few questions you could be asked, the answers to which are easy to learn.

-You’ll be asked for two things to prove your knowledge.
+There are two parts to these questions to help prove your knowledge.
 The ‘show me’ questions will require you to demonstrate the answer to a question such as: ‘show me where you would check the oil level for the car’.
 ‘Tell me’ questions are answered verbally, where you’ll be asked how you would check something, for example: ‘tell me how you would check the brakes are working before you set off’.

-In order to help you start your driving test off on the right foot, we’ve outlined the ‘show me, tell me’ element of the test in detail below with example questions.
+To help you start your driving test off on the right foot, we’ve outlined the ‘show me, tell me’ element of the test in detail below with some example questions.
 Read on for more information on the type of questions you’re likely to be asked and how to answer them.

 What are the ‘show me, tell me’ questions?